WaGi-Coding/WaGis-Mass-IP-Blacklister-Windows/README.md

 __How it works?__

 * It splits the IPs from the left Textbox into 10k lists and makes 1 Firewall Rule per 10k IPs.
+(Depends on the OS Version)

 __How does the IP-List needs to look like?__

 * There is no need for special formatting.
-* The Programm will grab every IPv4 & IPv6(>= v1.3.5 + IPv4 & IPv6 CIDR/Range support) found in a List.
+* The Program will grab every IPv4 & IPv6(>= v1.3.5 + IPv4 & IPv6 CIDR/Range support) found in a List.
 * Just make sure they are seperated somehow

 __Additional Info__
-* This programm does not change/delte any Firewall-Rules not made by itself.
+* This program does not change/delte any Firewall-Rules not made by itself.
 * There are no unique checks for the IPs!
 * If you click the DEL-Button, you only delete the rules matching the selected Protocol & Direction.
 * Automatic-Mode will always delete the existing rules matching the selected Protocol & Direction.
-* This programm was mostly made to update the Firewall from IP-Blacklists.
+* This program was mostly made to update the Firewall from IP-Blacklists.

 __.NET Framework 4.6.1__